Deeds in Texas

 Must deeds show the actual purchase price?

-Property Description
+Property Description in the Deed

-Having said that, no prudent buyer should be satisfied unless the legal description is precisely correct and corresponds to previous descriptions in the chain of title.
+Still, no prudent buyer should be satisfied unless the legal description is precisely correct and corresponds to previous descriptions in the chain of title.
 Assuring that this is the case should be part of the buyer’s due diligence process during the option period.

-If the deed for some reason refers to more than one description of the property, and there is a conflict, then the more specific metes-and-bounds description controls.
+If the deed for some reason refers to more than one description of the property, and there is a conflict, the more specific metes-and-bounds description controls.
 Stribling v.
 Millican DPC Partners, LP, 458 S.W.3d 17 (Tex.
 2015).

 It is not required that the street address of the property be included in the deed, and there is a rather obtuse resistance on the part of some real estate lawyers to doing this.
 In our view, it is certainly the better practice to include the full street address.
 As a practical matter, this makes it easier for investors with multiple properties to determine which deed goes with which property.

-Absent an express reservation to the contrary, legal descriptions in Texas deeds are presumed to also include and convey omitted narrow strips of land that should logically be included in the conveyance, given the nature of the property, and which would otherwise have little utility to the grantor.
-This is the “strips-and-gores” doctrine.
-Strait v.
-Savannah Court Partnership, 576 S.W.
-3d 802 (Tex.App.—Fort Worth 2019, pet. denied).
 Another presumption is the centerline presumption, which states that a landowner is presumed to have ownership of the soil all the way to the centerline of an adjoining street (subject to the public’s right of passage), even if the legal description in the landowner’s deed does not specifically extend that far.
 As with the strips-and-gores doctrine, this presumption is rebuttable by evidence that the parties clearly intended a different outcome.

 Legal descriptions can evolve over time.
 “While any title is only as good as the weakest link the chain of descriptions, practical considerations justify reliance upon corrections or improved land descriptions appearing in later conveyances and upon the passage of time if no apparent difficulties have arisen from a less than perfect land description.”
 Pickett v.
 Bishop, 223 S.W.2d 222 (Tex.
 1949).

-Generally, Texas law construes deeds in order to confer upon the grantee the greatest estate that the terms of the instrument will allow.
-Both reservations and exceptions in deeds must be clear and specific.
+Reservations and exceptions in deeds must be clear and specific.
 Courts will not find reservations or exceptions by implication.
 Rahlek, Ltd. v.
 Wells, 587 S.W.3d 57 (Tex.App.—Eastland 2019, pet. denied).

-A note on terminology: “The primary distinction between a reservation and exception is that a reservation must always be in favor and [held back] for the benefit of the grantor; whereas an exception is a mere exclusion from the grant. . . .”
-Pich v.
-Lankford, 302 S.W.2D 645 (Tex.
-1957).
-In other words, a reservation retains a certain interest in the grantor (e.g., minerals, an easement, or a life estate); by contrast, an exception stipulates that a certain interest is simply not conveyed at all, regardless of who may be the owner of it.
+In other words, a reservation retains a certain interest in the grantor (e.g., the grantor keeps the minerals, an easement, or a life estate); by contrast, an exception stipulates that a certain interest is simply not conveyed at all, regardless of who may be the owner of it.
 Such language must be clear; an implied exception or reservation is not good enough.
 Griswold v.
 EOG Resources, Inc., 459 S.W.3d 713 (Tex.App.—Fort Worth 2015, no pet.).
-Reservations and exceptions affect the total package of rights and interests a buyer is getting, so investors should consult an attorney and place close attention to the wording.

-EXECUTION, DELIVERY, AND RECORDING
+EXECUTION, DELIVERY,

 Signing, Dating, and Delivering the Deed

+The last requirement—delivery—cannot be ignored.
+A deed must be delivered, actually or constructively, in order to be effective.
 “Manual delivery of the deed is not, however, required.
 The test is not physical possession, but whether the grantor gave grantee control of the deed.”
 This may be accomplished by means of delivery through a third person.
 Wheatley v.
 Farley, 610 S.W.3d 511 (Tex.App.—El Paso 2020, no pet.).

-“Conveyance by deed requires delivery of the deed.
-Delivery of a deed has two elements: (1) the grantor must place the deed within the control of the grantee (2) with the intention that the instrument become operative as a conveyance.
-The question of delivery of the deed is controlled by the intent of the grantor, and it is determined by examining all the facts and circumstances preceding, attending, and following the execution of the instrument.”
-Chambers v.
-Equity Bank, 319 S.W.3d 892 (Tex.App.—Texarkana 2010, no pet.).
+(1) the grantor must place the deed within the control of the grantee (2) with the intention that the instrument become operative as a conveyance.
+The question of delivery of the deed is controlled by the intent of the grantor, and it is determined by examining all the facts and circumstances preceding, attending, and following the execution of the instrument.

 Intention is a critical component of the delivery requirement.
 A showing that a deed was executed and delivered with an intent to convey the property is sufficient to establish that the deed vested title in the grantee.
 Stephens County Museum, Inc. v.
 Swenson, 17 S.W.2d 257, 261-62 (Tex.
 1975).